pgherveou/gulp-awspublish/README.md

 #### Publisher.publish(headers)

 create a through stream, that push files to s3.
-Publish take a header hash as argument to override or add other s3 headers.
+Publish take a header hash that add or override existing s3 headers.

-if there is an .awspublish cache file, we first check against it to see if the file is in the cache we dont upload the file, and file.s3.state is set to 'cache'
+if there is an .awspublish cache file, we first compare disk file etag with the one in the cache, if etags match we dont request amazon and file.s3.state is set to 'cache'

-we then make a header query and compare the remote etag with the local one if etag5 match we don't upload the file and file.s3.state is set to 'skip'
+we then make a header query and compare the remote etag with the local one if etags match we don't upload the file and file.s3.state is set to 'skip'

 if there is a remote file.s3.state is set to 'update' otherwhise file.s3.state is set to 'create'

-Files that get out of the stream get extra properties s3.path: s3 path of this file s3.state: publish state (create, update, cache or skip) s3.headers: s3 headers for this file
+Files that go through the stream get extra properties s3.path: s3 path s3.etag: file etag s3.state: publication state (create, update, cache or skip) s3.headers: s3 headers for this file

 Defaults headers are